ksassnowski/venture-docs/docs/should-you-use-this-package.md

-# Should you use this package?
+# Should you use Venture?

-If you are familiar with [job batching](https://laravel.com/docs/8.x/queues#job-batching) in Laravel, you might be wondering if this package isn't doing the same thing.
+If you are familiar with [job batching](https://laravel.com/docs/8.x/queues#job-batching) in Laravel, you might be wondering if Venture isn't doing the same thing.
 Especially now that it's possible to nest chained jobs inside batches.
-Compare these two examples, the first one using Laravel's batching feature and the second one using this package.
+Compare these two examples, the first one using Laravel's batching feature and the second one using Venture.

 **Laravel Batches**